TECH7Fox/sip-hass-docs/docs/tutorial/introduction.md

 # Tutorial

-In this tutorial we will setup the card, add-on and integration and connect everything together.
+In this tutorial we will setup the add-on, SIP Core integration and Asterisk integration and connect everything together.

 ## What you'll need